davidreiman/deblender/README.md

 ---

 <p align="center">
 A deep learning project template for TensorFlow.
-Includes utilities for TFDataset handling and hyperparameter optimization.
+Utilities for TFDataset handling and hyperparameter optimization.
 </p>

 ## Getting Started